 Questions to Help You Prepare for Easter Guests

-When it comes to welcoming guests at church, you may be familiar with the “10-Second Rule.”
+When it comes to welcoming guests at church, you may be familiar with the “10-Minute Rule.”
 This rule of thumb states that a person will decide whether or not they will return to your church within the first 10 minutes of their visit.
 This is the typical amount of time it takes for a person to get their car parked and find their way to a seat in your worship service.

-Below are three questions you can ask to better prepare for those who will be attending your church this Easter.
-(As you think about each of these questions, consider the various types of people I mentioned above that will likely be walking through your doors.):
+Creating a good first impression is critical.
+Here are three questions you can ask to better prepare for those who will be attending your church this Easter.
+(As you think about each of these questions, consider the various types of people I mentioned above that will likely be worshipping online with you.):

 1. What will be your guests’ first experience?